 On the other hand, if you tend to get in the mood only after you start kissing or touching, that’s responsive desire.

+This is important, particularly for heterosexual couples.
+Because it is much more common for men to experience spontaneous desire than women.
 When couples (or even whole cultures!) don’t understand this, it can leave us thinking that women have less desire for sex.
 When really, most women’s desire is just ignited differently.

 If you experience more responsive desire, you need a chance to warm up, to get in the mood.
+You might think you’re suffering from low libido after having children, when it’s actually more about how much time you’re taking to connection emotionally and physically.

-Then you can talk about the best ways for you to communicate about it in the moment, so that you can give feeling sexy a chance.
+Then you can talk about the best ways for you to communicate about it in the moment, so you can give feeling sexy a chance.

-Getting Back In The Sack
+Sex After Kids: Getting Back In The Sack

 Do you want to learn more about sexual desire and communication?
 Check out my sex after kids workbook, Back In The Sack.